Bill Cable: Actor

 Through his associations with the gay erotica scene, Cable found work in both straight and gay erotic films (both softcore and hardcore), as well as a stunt performer and body double in mainstream productions.

 His first appearance as a whip-wielding leatherman in Bijou (1972), was directed by Wakefield Poole.
 Cable starred in the short erotic gay film Cooling It in 1973.
 Though he appeared in several hardcore films, Cable rarely, if ever, performed in the unsimulated sex scenes, which were performed by body doubles (including John Holmes) via insert shots.

 Cable made a handful of mainstream acting appearances, including in Pee-wee's Big Adventure (1985) and Elvira: Mistress of the Dark (1988).
 His best-known role was as rock star Johnny Boz in the Paul Verhoeven erotic thriller Basic Instinct (1992), where he is memorably murdered in the opening scene, mid-coitus, with an ice pick.

 He worked on Elvira's Movie Macabre in 1984 (Episode: Frankenstein's Castle of Freaks).
 Cable also appeared in the films Pee-wee's Big Adventure, Elvira, Mistress of the Dark, La Posta in Gioco, The Deadly Cure and in 4 films with director Carlos Tobalina: The Last Tango in Acapulco, Jungle Blue, Flesh and Bullets and What's Love.

+Cable also had ambitions as a screenwriter.
+Njos wrote that “Billy’s true passion was writing movie scripts,” adding that he wrote several.

 Personal life

-He married Shirley Cumpanas in Nevada in 1985 and she had an affair with Christian Brando, son of actor Marlon Brando, which led to their divorce, according to an interview and essay with Shirley to Penthouse magazine.
-He and Cable remained friends.
-A few years earlier, they were both interviewed by Skip E. Lowe on the Skip E. Lowe Globe.
-He was later in a relationship with Cassandra Peterson, better known as Elvira.
+Jim French recalled that Cable was working as a tree trimmer when French first photographed him in 1970.
+In a 2024 Esquire oral history, Peterson recalled that Cable's main occupation was working for a tree-trimming company with his friend Christian Brando.
+He was in a relationship with Cassandra Peterson, better known as Elvira, in the mid-'70s.
+He married Shirley Cumpanas in Nevada in 1985 Shortly after their divorce in 1988, she had an affair with Christian Brando, son of actor Marlon Brando, according to an interview and essay with Shirley to Penthouse magazine.
+He and Cable rekindled their friendship in early 1996.
+In the mid-'80s, Cable and Brando were both interviewed by Skip E. Lowe on the Skip E. Lowe Globe.

+His former wife, Shirley Ann Njos, recalled that Cable “went out of his way to make others comfortable around him.
+Unfortunately, most people judged him by his appearance, automatically thinking he must be conceited.
+And yet, he was one of the kindest souls I have ever known.”

 Health issues and death

 In October 1996, Cable was involved in a motorcycle accident in Laurel Canyon in which he sustained a fractured vertebra in his neck, leaving him paralyzed from the chest down.
-Cable died of these injuries on March 7, 1998, at the age of 51.
+Cable died on March 7, 1998, seventeen months after the accident, at the age of 51.
 His funeral was attended by his former co-stars Cassandra Peterson and Paul Reubens.
 Cable was cremated.
 The William Laurence Cumpanas Fund was established after his death, supporting the Croatian Fraternal Union Lodge 170 in Merrillville, Indiana.